The Clear Edge

 • Savings: $14,080

-She told me: “I skipped reviews because I was ‘too busy.’
-That cost me $14K.
-I’m never too busy for 60 minutes on first Friday again.”
+She told me, “I skipped reviews because I was ‘too busy.’
+That cost me $14K, so I’m never too busy for 60 minutes on first Friday again.”

-The Monthly Revenue Review isn’t about working more.
-It’s about catching what’s silently costing you $10K-$20K monthly while you’re busy executing.
+The Monthly Revenue Review isn’t about working more; it’s about catching what’s silently costing you $10K–$20K each month while you’re busy executing.

 Start next Friday.